Misreading EPR: Variations on an Incorrect Theme: Kaiser

 \section{Kaiser}

 Our next example is from a more recent book.
 In David Kaiser's \booktitle{How the Hippies Saved Physics} (W.\ W.\ Norton \& Company, 2011), we find the following. \begin{quotation} The EPR authors described a source, such as a radioactive nucleus, that shot out pairs of particles with the same speed but in opposite directions.
 Call the left-moving particle ``A,'' and the right-moving particle ``B.'' A physicist could measure A's position at a given moment, and thereby deduce the value of B's position.
 Meanwhile, the physicist could measure B's momentum at that same moment, thus capturing knowledge of B's momentum and simultaneous position to any desired accuracy. \end{quotation} This is the same error that we saw in the Becker example (\S\ref{sec:becker}), albeit with the roles of position and momentum exchanged.
 Without the ingredient of choice, and the assumption that we can combine deductions based on mutually exclusive scenarios, we can't make the argument go.
-We could measure A's position and thus infer a value for B's position, but nothing in this version leads us to think that the momentum measurement on B has to be revealing a pre-existing property of B.
+We could measure A's position and thus infer a value for B's position, but nothing in this version leads us to think that the momentum measurement on B has to be revealing a pre-existing property of B.\footnote{After this article appeared on the arXiv, Kaiser wrote to say that he had probably been writing with later Bell-test experiments in mind and partly mixed up the scenarios, and that he would correct this passage if he ever has the opportunity to update the book (e-mail, 15 September 2019).}